 With only a few ingredients, you can have these fudge bars made in the morning and frozen for eating in the evening.
 The ingredients are going to be much healthier than what you would buy in the store and you can customize it to suit your needs.
 Basically, I consider this popsicle a healthy dessert!

-The ingredients you will need to make these fudge bars are:
+The ingredients you will need to make these are:

 - Coconut milk

-- Chocolate (I prefer dark chocolate but any chocolate will work fine)
+- Chocolate (I prefer dark chocolate in my chocolate fudge bars but any chocolate will work fine)

 - cocoa powder